 The reviewer makes and important point.
 We say in the introduction that multivariate analyses in general can reveal cognitive spaces, however, we did not mean to imply in our discussion of the MDS specifically that the result of the MDS is a cognitive space.
 What we intended to say was the MDS shows the distances between participants, and that finding and bootstrapping group means helps us to evaluate possible group differences.
 We hope this has been clarified appropriately in the text.

-In response to this comment, we performed a t-test of the first dimension factor scores for the MDS, the result of which supports our conclusion about group differences.
+In response to this comment, we also performed a t-test of the first dimension factor scores for the MDS to identify differences between participant groups, the result of which supports our conclusion about group differences.

 There seems to be too much information at times.
 Certain elements of the data transformations, such as constructing the brick, are unnecessary and might confuse some readers.
 Likewise, the same is true for figures elucidating these procedures.

 We appreciate this comment, but we felt it was important to keep the description of this process intact so that readers who are interested in pursuing these same analyses have a guide to the process.
 We feel that the procedural aspect of this paper is vital because the paper is focused on the process and uses the data and the results of the analyses more as a case study than as a result in and of itself (although the results are both interesting and significant).
+We have, however, clarified and streamlined the results sections of all three Experiments to reduce the amount of information and make it overall more comprehensible.

 There may be too many analyses.
 It would be a more understandable and comprehensive read if only some of the multivariate approaches were used.